Sakzsee/AI3-Project-Amigo/README.md

-# AI3-Project
+# AI3-Project - Amigo
-Amigo: DialoGPT-based Chatbot that listens to you and your emotion.
+DialoGPT-based Chatbot that listens to you and your emotion.

 ### Problem Statement
 + Most chat-bots that we have seen so far extract emotion from the text.
 Missing out on the tone in which the statement is put across.
 To tackle this, we have developed a chatbot that responds to the most important aspect of communication, ie. the tone.